The Best Commercial Truck Insurance Companies for 2026

 Cons

 Progressive is well-regarded for commercial trucking insurance due to its breadth and depth of policy options.
 The company insures owner-operators, motor carriers, and private carriers in all 50 states.
-Progressive offers not only the primary liability insurance required by federal law, but also trucking-specific coverage options such as motor truck cargo, motor truck general liability, non-trucking liability, rental reimbursement with downtime, on-hook towing, and trailer interchange.
-All of this makes it easier for Progressive to be a one-stop shop for all commercial trucking insurance needs, regardless of your company’s size, location, or specialty.
+Progressive offers not only the primary liability insurance required by federal law but also trucking-specific coverage options such as motor truck cargo, motor truck general liability, non-trucking liability, rental reimbursement with downtime, on-hook towing, and trailer interchange.
+Their variety of policy options makes Progressive a one-stop shop for all commercial trucking insurance needs, regardless of your company’s size, location, or specialty.

 As one of the largest auto insurers in the U.S., Progressive enjoys a strong national reputation.
 In J.D.
-Power’s 2022 U.S. Insurance Shopping Study, Progressive scored 859 out of 1,000 when it comes to customer satisfaction, which was 4th among large insurers.
-Progressive also has an A+ rating with the Better Business Bureau.
+Power’s 2025 U.S. Insurance Shopping Study, Progressive scored 645 out of 1,000 in overall customer satisfaction, which was below the study average of 667.
+Progressive currently has a B- rating with the Better Business Bureau and is not accredited.
+Their market share sits in the top spot for commercial auto, recently accounting for approximately 15.2% of the total market.

 Progressive has received high marks across the board for financial strength.
-AM Best has given Progressive an A+ (Superior) rating, the highest in its scale.
-Similarly, Moody’s has rated Progressive with an Aa and S&P gave Progressive an AA, both of which indicate that the company has a very low credit risk and a strong capacity to meet financial requirements.
+AM Best has given Progressive an A+ (Superior) rating, which is the second-highest rating on its scale, as of 2026.
+Similarly, Moody’s has rated Progressive with an Aa2 and S&P gave Progressive an AA, both of which indicate that the company has a very low credit risk and a strong capacity to meet financial requirements.

 Progressive also offers a variety of discount programs, including a Business Experience Discount for businesses that have been around for more than three years, a Commercial Driver’s License (CDL) Discount, and the Smart Haul® Program for drivers who use an electronic logging device (ELD) and grant access to the truck’s driving data.